nolaProgramierer/django-react-hybrid/README.md

 # Django/React Hybrid App
 ## An App demonstrating CRUD operations on a Piano Inventory
 ### HES CSCI E-33a
-You don't have to give up all the advantages of using a fully-featured framework, like Django, in order to take advantage of the React.
-This application serves a React app as a static asset served in a Django tmeplate.
+You don't have to give up all the advantages of using a fully-featured framework, like Django, in order to take advantage of React.
+This application serves a React app as a static asset in a Django tmeplate.
 In order to build such an app you'll need the following:
 1. A functional Django project and app
 2. NPM, a package manager
 3. Webpack, a bundler
-4. Bable, a compiler
+4. Babel, a compiler
 5. The Django Rest Framework, to handle the serializations in our Django backend gracefully

-The frist step is to add some files ande folder to our regualr Django project structure.
+The frist step is to add some files and folders to our regular Django project structure.
 There are many ways to do this, but I've chosen to stick closely to the strucutre we've used in the course.
 It's intutive and clean.

 This will not be a complete how-to, as all the files necessary are within the repo.
-However, in the READEME, I'll walk through the steps explaining what's in the repo.
+However, in this READEME, I'll walk through the steps explaining what's in the repo.

-I've added the following in the application folder:
+I've added the following in the application, *piano_inventory*, folder:
 1. a component folder: will contain my React components
 2. a frontend/piano_inventory: will contain my source JS file
-3. in the above folder add a *index.js*, which will be the root of my React app
+3. in the above folder a *index.js*, which will be the root of my React app

 In the root directory of the project install webpack.